AlessioSal98/RobotProgrammingProject/README.md

 # How to run the project
+## Build the project
+As first step, it is necessary to build the project, this can be done as follows:
+* Open a new terminal
+* Navigate in the project_workspace folder
+* Command: catkin build
 ## ROS and Gazebo
-In order to run the project it is first necessary to boot ROS and Gazebo:
+In order to run the project it is also necessary to boot ROS and Gazebo:
-* Open a new terminal-->roscore
+* Open a new terminal
+* Command: roscore
-* Open a new terminal-->rosrun gazebo_ros gazebo
+* Open a new terminal
+* Command: rosrun gazebo_ros gazebo
-## Visualize the robot in gazebo
+## Spawn the robot in gazebo
 Once gazebo is open, it is necessary to spawn the robot inside it, this can be done in the following way:
 * Open a new terminal
 * Navigate in the project_workspace folder
-* source devel/setup.bash
+* Command: source devel/setup.bash
-* roslaunch robot_package spawn.launch
+* Command: roslaunch robot_package spawn.launch
 The robot will now appear in Gazebo
 ## Start the Sender and Receiver nodes
 The sender and receiver nodes are the main component of this project, since they are used for the communication in ROS.
 In order to run them is is simply necessary to execute the following steps:
 * Open a new terminal (one for each of the two nodes)
 * Navigate in the project_workspace folder
-* source devel/setup.bash
+* Command: source devel/setup.bash
-* rosrun nodes_package sender (rosrun nodes_package receiver for the receiver node)
+* Command: osrun nodes_package sender (rosrun nodes_package receiver for the receiver node)